luxmentis/SiestaExt/README.md

 SwiftUI and Combine additions to [Siesta – the elegant way to write iOS / macOS REST clients](https://github.com/bustoutsolutions/Siesta).
-(If you don't know Siesta, you should check it out.
-It's great.)

 Because of when it was written, Siesta is callback-based.
 Now we have Combine publishers, `@ObservableObject`, and oh yes – SwiftUI.

+*(If you don't know Siesta, have a quick look at a couple of the examples below – and be amazed by the simplicity of SwiftUI code accessing a REST API.
+Then go and read up on Siesta.)*

 ## Features